 Snowiest Cities in United States

 The third-ranking major US city for snow doesn't even come close to Buffalo and Rochester.
-Compared with the northern New York state cities, Cleveland, Ohio receives just two-thirds the amount of snow.
-For 16 of the 51 largest US cities, the annual snowfall normally adds up to over two feet (60 centimetres).
+Grand Rapids, Michigan receives a foot and a half less snow than Buffalo.
+For 17 of the 56 largest US cities, the annual snowfall normally adds up to over two feet (60 centimetres).

 There are some smaller cities that get even more snow than Rochester.
 Most notable is Syracuse New York with an average of 128 inches of snow a year, and Erie Pennsylvania which receives 104 inches of snow annually.